-The fair value of trade and other receivables is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.
-Fair value of trade and other receivable with short maturity does not differ much from the carrying amount as the impact of the time value of money is insignificant.
+The fair value of trade and other receivables and loans issued is estimated as the present value of future cash flows, discounted using the market interest rate at the reporting date.
+Fair value of trade and other receivable and loans issued with short maturity does not differ much from the carrying amount as the impact of the time value of money is insignificant.